 Practicing the art of living well will challenge you to think and act differently with each passing year.
 Today’s reflection involves asking yourself how often you currently do what you have never done?
 If you notice that your life so far has been void of new thinking or new doing, perhaps it is time to rethink such an approach.
 In the 1930s, brothers Dick and Mac McDonald were struggling to make a living running a movie theater in California when they noticed that a nearby hot dog stand always seemed to do a lot of business.
 They used new thinking and new doing to change their lives, and in so doing, altered the restaurant business forever.

 With a $5,000 loan, the McDonald brothers started the Airdrome hot dog stand in 1937.
 By 1940, they moved it from Arcadia to San Bernardino and changed the name to McDonald's Barbeque.
 Despite success, the brothers wanted to do things better and faster.
-In a bold move, they temporarily shut down the place in 1948 and reopened with a new, experimental approach.
+In a bold move, based on new thinking and new doing yet again, they temporarily shut down the place in 1948 and reopened with a new, experimental approach.
 They simplified the menu to focus on burgers, fries and milkshakes and got rid of those characteristic carhops, who were ubiquitous in the industry at the time.

 Adopting the process that revolutionized the auto industry, the brothers used an assembly line to prepare their food and improve the efficiency of the restaurant.
 They called it the Speedee System.
 The retooled restaurant struggled at first, though, and fired carhops heckled the brothers.
 Once McDonald’s replaced potato chips with french fries and introduced triple-thick milkshakes, however, the business began to take off with families and businessmen drawn by the cheap, 15-cent hamburgers and low-cost menu.
 Their new restaurant not only paid off but was to soon set the standard for success in the fast-food industry.